amaranth-lang/amaranth/docs/glossary.rst

 .. _Place and route:

  **Place and route**
-  A stage in the IC design process, place and route decides the placement of components on a chip and the wiring between those components.
+  A stage in the IC design process, place and route decides the placement of components on a chip and the wiring routes between those components.

   Placement defines the location of the electronic components, circuitry, and logic elements within the defined space.
 Routing defines the wiring required to connect the components.
 These routines are usually performed by the toolchain and produce the layout schema for a chip.